jonnybergdahl/Analog_LED_Controllers/README.md

 # LED_USB_Analog_Controller

 This is a two channel analog LED controller for 5V USB connected lights.
 It is based on a ESP32-PICO-MINI-2 module, and I use it with ESPHome firmware to publish the lights to Home Assistant.
+Inside of Home Assistant you dim the lights and turn them on or off.

 ![Device](assets/IMG_2712.jpeg)